 Last week, December 2020, one of the Frisian bastards walked the Terpenroute ‘terps path’, also called it Fiskerspaed ‘the fishermen’s path’.
-It's an unpaved path starting at the village of Wijnaldum, just north of the town of Harlingen, leading to the town of Franeker, and following the small stream De Ried.
+It's an unpaved path starting at the village of Wijnaldum, just north of the town of Harlingen, leading to the town of Franeker, following the small stream De Ried.
 The Terpenroute is about 4 kilometres long and begins at the monument marking the historic relevance of this place.
 A monument designed by architect Nynke-Rixt Jukema and artist Roelie Woudwijk.
 Luckily, the monument is neatly tucked away in some bushes, so it doesn't distract all that much.
 Read our post A Terp for Choquequirao about this Inca monument (?) in the Frisian landscape.
-By the way, a terp is an artificial settlement mound.
-To learn more about these artificial mounds, check our Manual Making a Terp in 12 Steps.

 Wijnaldum and its surroundings is presumed to be an important early-medieval region.
-A lot of gold has been found in this soil and, of course, it's the area where the magnificent seventh-century fibula has been found.
+A lot of gold has been found in this soil.
+And, of course, it's the area where the magnificent seventh-century fibula has been found.
 Read our post Ornament of the Gods found in a mound of clay for more background on this exquisite fibula.
 It's clear from archaeological research that this area had intensive contacts with both the southeast of England and with southern Scandinavia, during the Early Middle Ages.
 Archaeologists hoped, and some still do, to find the traces of an elite, regal and even king-like settlement structures.
-In the past, they even speculated Wijnaldum was the seat of the illustrious king Finn Folcwaldin known from the epic Beowulf.
+In the past, they even speculated Wijnaldum was the seat of the illustrious King Finn Folcwald known from the early-medieval texts: the Beowulf, the Finnsburh Fragment, the Widsith and the Historia brittonum of Nennius.
 However, thus far, no prove of Finn's grave whatsoever.
-Etymologically, Wijnaldum derives from 'Winiwald's [name of a person] heem [home]' (Van Erkel & Samplonius 2018).

 Anyway, back to the summer of 1987.

-With their Zundapp and Kreidler mopeds, the loud Wijnaldum possie escorted the bastards out of the village, while the bastards were walking besides their bikes.
+With their noisy Zundapp and Kreidler mopeds, the loud Wijnaldum possie escorted the bastards out of the village, while the bastards were walking besides their bikes.
 Gerda walked with the bastards.
 They were 'escorted' all the way down Winamerdyk Rd and Siverdaleane Rd, about 1,5 kilometres out of the village, to where the house of Gerda was.
 Near the hamlet of Roptazijl.
 It was like a World Championship Football.
 When during the semi-finals the Germans have lost, you still do want to check if die Mannschaft actually has left the tournament and took the plane or bus out of the country.
 In fact, a great compliment.

 The bastards were warned never to return to Wijnaldum.
 Until last week, that is…